Steam explosion: Nuclear reactor meltdown

-Furthermore, the models for instability growth at interfaces between flowing media (e.g. Kelvin-Helmholtz, Rayleigh-Taylor, Conte-Miles, ...) show a correlation between particle size after fragmentation and the ratio of the density of the fragmenting medium (water-vapor mixture) to the density of the fragmented medium, which can also be demonstrated experimentally.
-In the case of corium (density of ~ 8000 kg/m^{3}), much smaller droplets (~ 3 - 4 mm) result than when alumina (Al_{2}O_{3}) is used as a corium simulant with a density of just under half that of corium with droplet sizes in the range of 1 - 2 cm.

-Jet fragmentation experiments conducted at JRC ISPRA under typical reactor conditions with masses of molten corium up to 200 kg and melt jet diameters of 5 - 10 cm in diameter in pools of saturated water up to 2 m deep resulted in success with respect to steam explosions only when Al_{2}O_{3} was used as the corium simulant.
+Reactor meltdowns typically occur by blowing up the fuel rods, and the fuel rods are blown up in one of two ways.
+The first is by blowing up the water in the bottom of the vessel with a steam explosion and the other is by blowing up the water above the fuel.
+The second is called "alpha" mode failure because when the bottom of the reactor vessel blows off, it will not only destroy the reactor core, but it may also destroy the containment structure.
+A steam explosion is generally classified as a fuel coolant interaction.
+According to Theofanous et al. 1987 they developed an initial probabilistic assessment by studying this specific scenario.
+In this study they found that while this type of event can occur physically the chance of it occurring would be nearly zero because the molten fuel and water would have to be nearly totally mixed together.

+Additionally in a recent study conducted by Theofanous and Yuen in 1995, further research was conducted which regarded this process as the result of fluid dynamics.
+The researchers discovered that the molten fuel creates a layer of vapor around itself that functions as a barrier and reduces the rate at which the molten fuel transfers heat, therefore, large scale explosions are improbable.
+In another research, Magallon 2009 which examined experimental records that determined that small steam explosions are expected during a meltdown, but large scale explosions that could destroy modern containment structures are unlikely in a realistic situation.
+As a result of these types of research, modern reactor safety systems are designed to manage the pressure and cooling conditions and do not consider a massive blast as a worst case blast any longer.

 Despite various efforts on the part of the experimenters, it was never possible to trigger a steam explosion in the corium experiments in FARO.

 If a steam explosion occurs in a confined tank of water due to rapid heating of the water, the pressure wave and rapidly expanding steam can cause severe water hammer.
 This was the mechanism that, in Idaho, USA, in 1961, caused the SL-1 nuclear reactor vessel to jump over 9 ft in the air when it was destroyed by a criticality accident.
 In the case of SL-1, the fuel and fuel elements vaporized from instantaneous overheating.

 In January 1961, operator error caused the SL-1 reactor to instantly destroy itself in a steam explosion.
 The 1986 Chernobyl nuclear disaster in the Soviet Union was feared to cause major steam explosion (and resulting Europe-wide nuclear fallout) upon melting the lava-like nuclear fuel through the reactor's basement towards contact with residue fire-fighting water and groundwater.
 The threat was averted by frantic tunneling underneath the reactor in order to pump out water and reinforce underlying soil with concrete.